-April is Women’s Eye Health and Safety Month and we’re sharing tips on how to take good care of your eyes and lower your chances of developing these common vision problems that occur in women.
+We are sharing eye health tips for women on ways to take good care of your eyes and lower your chances of developing moderate to severe vision issues.

 Most women understand how crucial it is to visit the doctor regularly.
 However, many don’t realize this means having their eyes checked as well.
-This is important because women are more likely to encounter the following eye-related diseases and conditions:
+It is important to visit an optometrist and doctor to preserve your vision health.
+Booking an appointment with an eye doctor will help you decrease your chances of developing severe vision impairments.

-- Macular Degeneration: Because women are living longer than men, they are more susceptible to developing eye diseases, such as age-related macular degeneration.
+Since women are living longer than men, they are more susceptible to developing eye diseases, such as age-related macular degeneration.
+In addition, woman are susceptible to other types of vision issues such as glaucoma, cataracts, and diabetic retinopathy.

 As women age, specifically around menopause, they can experience hormonal imbalances which may lead to dry eye syndrome.
 Chronic dry eye is often left untreated in most aging adults, but women are 2-3 times more likely to be affected by it.

 In addition to the four major eye diseases, women are also more likely to encounter refractive errors such as nearsightedness, farsightedness and astigmatism.
-Refractive errors can be treated with prescription glasses, contact lenses or LASIK.
+Refractive errors and eye health conditions can be treated with prescription glasses, contact lenses or LASIK eye surgery.

 Visual Impairments and Blindness